Introduction & Important Contacts

 Title IX Coordinators

-All inquiries concerning the application of Title IX and its implementing regulations may be referred to the University’s Title IX Coordinators or to the Assistant Secretary for Civil Rights of the Department of Education.
-The University’s Title IX Coordinators are:
+All inquiries concerning the application of Title IX and its implementing regulations may be referred to the University’s Title IX Coordinator or to the Assistant Secretary for Civil Rights of the Department of Education.
+The University’s Title IX Coordinator is:

-Meg Farra- Interim Title IX Co-Coordinator for Student Support
+Meg Farra- Interim Title IX Coordinator for Student Support

 Waldschmidt Hall, fifth floor